Quick Read: What You’ll Learn

 Key takeaway

-The naked-eye threshold for color is between H and I. D through H appear colorless or near-colorless at normal viewing.
-Yellow gold hides warmth; white gold shows it.
-Sweet spot: G color for white metals, I color for yellow gold.
+The practical naked-eye threshold for color is between H and I. D through H all appear colorless or near-colorless at normal viewing distance (roughly arm's length).
+Yellow gold and rose gold hide warmth; white gold and platinum show it.
+Sweet spot: G color if the setting is white gold or platinum, H or I color if the setting is yellow or rose gold.
+Anything above G is an invisible luxury premium on the certificate, not something you or anyone else will see on the hand.

 Color grade tiers